entropitor/dotenv-cli/README.md

 }
 ```

+This example is used in a project setting (has a package.json).
+Should always install locally `npm install -D dotenv-cli`

 ### Debugging

 You can add the `--debug` flag to output the `.env` files that would be processed and exit.